 Who Should Buy It: This one is perfect for the environmentally conscious chicken keeper thanks to the solar energy usage for powering the door automatically at sunrise and sunset (or as needed).

 What to Look For

 When you’re looking to buy such a product, you’ll most likely be interested in features such as adjustable timers and wire safety.
-People ask questions like how much are they, or what size do I need, and why does a chicken coop have 2 doors.
+People ask questions like how much are they?
+What size do I need?
+Why does a chicken coop have two doors?
 Hopefully, this article helps explain some of that.

 The second option for those who don’t have electricity near their chicken coops is to opt for solar-powered doors.
 The drawback is that you’d need plenty of sunlight in order for the batteries to fully charge every day, which could be a drawback if you live in a cloudy climate or during the winter when the days are shorter and scarce in sunlight.

 Control boxes for these kinds of products are based on two systems – light sensors and timers.
 Automatic chicken coop doors that have light sensors function similarly to solar-powered outdoor lights – the sensor will identify good or bad light conditions and can open and close the doors at dawn and dusk.

 The tricky thing about light-activated sensors is that you need to make sure that outdoor night lights won’t activate them.
 They could also be opened by powerful moonlight if the sensor is too sensitive.

 You can also opt for timer-based control boxes but know that some of them also have lighting sensors.
 These are basically operated by the light sensor in essence, but the timer acts as a failsafe mechanism in case the lights don’t open the doors until a specific time.